bartlomiejn/dof-rendering/README.md

 # In progress
 - Complete rendering engine refactoring for more flexibility
-- Configurable focus range / distance through implementing circle of confusion calculations
+- Configurable focus range / distance
 - Bokeh effect